CHIEFTAIN OF THE DAY

 Clan Chieftains were the representatives of large branches of a Scottish clan.
 Originally a Chieftain was elected by the family assembly.
 In this tradition, the Prosser Scottish Fest honors those that contribute to Prosser's agriculture, community, youth, our fest, and the Pacific Northwest Scottish Heritage community with the title "Chieftain of the Day."

-Our 2022 Prosser Scottish Fest and Highland Games Chieftain of the Day is Scott Keller.
+Prosser Scottish Fest's 2025 Chieftain of the Day is Jack Collins.

 2021